Reichsbanner Schwarz-Rot-Gold: Historical structure and organisation

 In the original Reichsbanner, two organizational structures existed in parallel: a registered political association and an organized fighting force.

 The political organization was headed by the Federal Administration comprising a first and second chairman, three deputies, the federal treasurer, federal cashier, secretary, technical manager, federal youth leader, the sitting representatives and 15 assessors.
 The Federal Chairman was Otto Hörsing from the 3rd of June 1932.
 His deputy and later successor was Karl Höltermann.
 The executive committees of all organizational levels were elected from the membership of the all republican parties in the coalition.

 Parallel to it, the operational organization was modeled as a military structure.
 The smallest unit was the group, with a group leader and eight men.
 Two to five groups formed a platoon (Zug), two to three platoons formed a company (Kameradschaft), two to five companies constituted a department (Abteilung), and two to five departments made up a district.
 At least two districts formed a circle.
 At the Gau and Federal levels, operational and political level structures overlapped so that the Federal Chairman was concurrently the Federal Commander, while each of the Gau chairmen were all Gauführer.
 The command personnel of the military organisation were recognized by badges of rank.
 The Federal Commander, for example, wore on his lower sleeve the federal eagle (black on a red field, with golden circular border) and two black-red-golden stripes over all.

-As of 1st of July 1924, the Reichsbanner had 29 Gaue: Ostpreußen, Pommern, Brandenburg-Berlin, Niederschlesien, Oberschlesien, Halle-Saale, Magdeburg-Anhalt, Mecklenburg-Lübeck, Schleswig-Holstein, Hamburg-Bremen-Nordhannover, Braunschweig, Groß-Thüringen, Leipzig, Obersachsen, Chemnitz, Zwickau, Hessen-Kassel, Hessen-Nassau, Östliches Westfalen, Oldenburg-Ostfriesland-Osnabrück, Westliches Westfalen, Niederrhein, Obere Rheinprovinz, Hessen, Baden, Württenberg-Hohenzollern, Franken, Oberpfalz und Niederbayern, Oberbayern-Schwaben.
+As of 1st of July 1924, the Reichsbanner had 29 Gaue: Ostpreußen, Pommern, Brandenburg-Berlin, Niederschlesien, Oberschlesien, Halle-Saale, Magdeburg-Anhalt, Mecklenburg-Lübeck, Schleswig-Holstein, Hamburg-Bremen-Nordhannover, Braunschweig, Groß-Thüringen, Leipzig, Obersachsen, Chemnitz, Zwickau, Hessen-Kassel, Hessen-Nassau, Östliches Westfalen, Oldenburg-Ostfriesland-Osnabrück, Westliches Westfalen, Niederrhein, Obere Rheinprovinz, Hessen, Baden, Württemberg-Hohenzollern, Franken, Oberpfalz und Niederbayern, Oberbayern-Schwaben.

 According to the organization's own records, membership in 1932 was gauged at three million.